ONLYOFFICE/Kubernetes-Docs/README.md

 $ helm rollback documentserver
 ```

-Note: When rollback ONLYOFFICE Docs in a private k8s cluster, see the [notes](#10-run-jobs-in-a-private-k8s-cluster-optional) below.
+Note: When rolling back ONLYOFFICE Docs in a private k8s cluster, see the [notes](#10-run-jobs-in-a-private-k8s-cluster-optional) below.

 ### 8. Shutdown ONLYOFFICE Docs (optional)